CCI-MOC/xdmod-cntr/XdmodAID.md

 The flavor_id is actually tracked in xdmod, and is required to be an integer within a string or it will not pass the validation.
 The version of OpenStack that they were using has it as a integer OpenStack.
-In the current version the flavor id is a typcial openstack uuid.
-In order to be able to go from the xdmod id to the openstack id, I changed the flavor name to "Unknown Flavor (flavor uuid)".
+In the current version the flavor id is a typcial OpenStack uuid.
+In order to be able to go from the xdmod id to the OpenStack id, I changed the flavor name to "Unknown Flavor (flavor uuid)".

 The error messages that xdmod generates via the package they use for validation